 7. Pro Series 30128 Fifth Wheel Hitch

 In your quest for the best fifth wheel hitch, you might have come across the Reese brand.
 This company dates back to 1952, hence, a familiar name in the towing industry.
-They not only specialize on fifth wheel trailers and recreational vehicles but also a pioneer manufacturer of hitches.
+They not only specialize in fifth-wheel trailers and recreational vehicles but also a pioneer manufacturer of hitches.

 Pro Series 30128 tows a gross weight of 15,000 pounds while the tongue capacity is only 3750lbs.
 To balance this mass, 30128 boasts a wide stance, which guarantees stability.